CocoaPress/docs/docs/Printer/Plunger.md

 - [ ] Using tube brush, clean inside ridge of plunger to remove interior chocolate.
 - [ ] Pat dry with paper towels, then allow to air-dry.
 - [ ] Double-check all chocolate is removed from interior groove.

+## Unloading

+In your kit is also provided a delrin push-rod, to make removing the plungers easier should they become stuck inside a cartridge.
+Simply unscrew the nozzle and use the push rod to firmly eject the cartridge before washing thoroughly.